Dolkun Isa: Prevention from UN forum

-On Monday, 16 April 2018, Isa was prevented from entering the UN premises to participate in the first day of the Forum.
+On Monday, 16 April 2018, Dolkun was prevented from entering the UN premises to participate in the first day of the Forum.
 When asked for an explanation, UN security was unable to elaborate further on the justification for the refusal, citing 'security concerns' once more.
-Isa remarked that "This represents a clear signal of the success of China's attempts to manipulate the UN system.
+Dolkun remarked that "This represents a clear signal of the success of China's attempts to manipulate the UN system.
 I am incredibly disappointed and appalled that the UN has been undermined to this extent."